TakeJoshyy/TheMurphVerse/readme.md

 This is the main landing page for the community challenges, tournaments, and more!
 If you're interested in joining here is the [Discord](https://discord.gg/c4Bzm3Ezpx)

+We also have a site found here -> https://takejoshyy.github.io/TheMurphVerse/

 ## Murph's Custom Rule Sets